 Philip has been recognised as a leading lawyer in Native Title Law by Chambers Global and was named as the ‘Market Leader’ in Native Title Law by Doyle’s Guide.
 Philip has been named “Lawyer of the Year” for Native Title Law in Best LawyersTM Australia 2019 edition.
 He is also recognised in Best Lawyers™ Australia for Transportation Law, Trade Law and Shipping and Maritime Law.

-Philip’s recent experience includes:
+Philip’s experience includes advising: